 She has exhibited her work in Canada and abroad and is represented by Duran Contemporary in Montreal.

-She engages with sculpture, installation, and drawing in a non-linear exploration of emergence, immanence, paradox and entanglement —key concepts she locates within the natural world-cosmos continuum.
+She engages with sculpture, installation, and drawing in a non-linear exploration of emergence, immanence, paradox, and entanglement —key concepts she locates within the natural world-cosmos continuum.

-Guided by research and meditation, her practice is handmade, methodical and site-responsive.
-Her process is intuitive, discursive, repetitive and tactile, following the movement of thought as it expands and multiplies, revealing elusive patterns and perspectives that playfully gesture toward the ineffable ecstasy that entangles with the ordinary.
+Guided by research and meditation, her practice is handmade, methodical, and site-responsive.
+Her process is intuitive, discursive, repetitive, and tactile, following the movement of thought as it expands and multiplies, revealing elusive patterns and perspectives that playfully gesture toward the ineffable ecstasy that entangles with the ordinary.

 The abstract language she has developed seeks to evoke thoughtful lightness and emotional gravitas, drawing lines of inquiry and points of reflection that trace and transcend the realm of reason.
 Ultimately, her work suspends and diffracts linear thought, elevating our attention to what lies between and beyond—the site of liminality and the reimagining of being.